Coffee Exporter

 Q2: What coffees do you currently sale?

-A2: Our offer list includes seasonal coffees from Ethiopia, Kenya, Colombia, and many other origins.
-It covers washed, natural, honey, and experimental processes across a wide range of flavor profiles.
+A2: Our offer list includes seasonal coffees from eleven different origins like Ethiopia, Kenya, Colombia, Peru, Indonesia, Brazil and many others.
+We have washed, natural, honey, and experimental processes across a wide range of flavour profiles.

 Q3: What kind of coffees do you have available now?